Monday, December 19, 2016

-After the temple. we drove to The Homestead in Midway, Utah
+After the temple, we drove to The Homestead in Midway, Utah

-where we had our wedding luncheon.
+where we had our wedding luncheon, and this day, 16 years later,

-This time we stayed the night.
-(In 2000, we had our luncheon then split to
+(In 2000, we had our luncheon, then split to

-The Homestead was cozy and welcoming and the best part about
+The Homestead was cozy and welcoming, and the best part about

 (besides the delicious fudge in our room),